 If you’ve been paying a monthly fee for public storage, rent-to-own is a great alternative.
 With a portable storage building, you’ll have easy access to all your belongings right in your own backyard.
 Plus, you’ll eventually own the shed free and clear, so you’re not just pouring money down the drain.

 Rent-to-own is also a good choice if you need short-term storage because your life’s in flux.
 If you suddenly have to move across the country, you can return the shed and terminate the agreement with no strings attached.
 You aren’t stuck with the debt you’d accrue if you charged it on a credit card.
-Additionally, if you get some unexpected cash, there’s usually no penalty for paying off the, and there’s often a monetary benefit.
+Additionally, if you get some unexpected cash, there’s usually no penalty for paying off the balance, and there’s often a monetary benefit.

 What Is the Cost of Ownership on Rent-to-Own?